swgpu/SWGPU/README.md

   </tr>
 </table>

 ## Getting started
-First, you need to install [nodejs](https://nodejs.org/en/download/).
-The best way is to start with this [blank boilerplate](https://github.com/jay19240/WARME-Y2K-Boilerplate).
-It include a complete developement environement with vite, typescript and of course the warme-y2k engine.
+The best way is to start with [blank boilerplate](https://github.com/jay19240/WARME-Y2K-Boilerplate), it's a complete environement including vite, typescript and warme.
 Clone it and have fun !
 A second way is to start with the engine repository itself, in this case you can perfectly add a sample and work on it.

+Running commands are:
 ```
  // install modules
  # npm install